thingsboard/thingsboard.github.io/_includes/templates/install/install-queue.md

  * **Google Pub/Sub** is a fully managed message queuing service from Google.
 Useful if you plan to deploy ThingsBoard on Google Cloud.

  * **Azure Service Bus** is a fully managed message queuing service from Azure.
 Useful if you plan to deploy ThingsBoard on Azure.

+See corresponding architecture [page](/docs/reference/#message-queues-are-awesome) and rule engine [page](/docs/user-guide/rule-engine-2-0/overview/#rule-engine-queue) for more details.